Kayak Paddle Length Calculator: Find Your Size by Height

 Over 185 cm 220 230 240

-Blade material: Fibreglass and carbon blades are lighter (less fatigue over long distances) and stiffer (more power transfer).
-Plastic blades are heavier but much cheaper and virtually indestructible — fine for beginners and rough-use environments.
+Blade material: Fiberglass and carbon blades are lighter (less fatigue over long distances) and stiffer (more power transfer).
+Plastic blades are heavier but much cheaper and virtually indestructible, which is exactly right for beginners and for rough-use environments where the paddle gets pushed off rocks.

 How we build and check this calculator